-The syntax for operator overloading is: return_type operator symbol (parameters) { thary Operator Overloading

-// Function body defining the operation }
+The syntax for operator overloading is: return_type operator symbol (parameters) { // Function body defining the operation

 - operator is the keyword used for overloading. - symbol is the operator being overloaded (+, -, , etc.). - The function can be defined inside the class or as a friend function.